suffolklibraries/lgc/content/collections/events/ayush-sinha.md

   [01284 758000](tel:01284758000)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1713369484
+updated_at: 1715777271
 duplicated_from: 8edfb208-cd6e-490c-b06c-79694689592e
 ---
-Staff within the School of Art and Design, Leonardo Creative House, at West Suffolk College present an exhibition of their artwork.
+Ayush Sinha’s canvas, like Holi, are the celebration of colours and love.
+Vibrant shades coming out of his brush bring life to the canvas.